greekfi/whitepaper/src/wp.md

 Early exercise is an added benefit in options because it gives in-the-money holders an incentive to exercise early.

-To solve this, we introduce the Greek.fi protocol, the first fully decentralized, collateralized, tokenized, exercisable, expirable options protocol in the Ethereum ecosystem.
+To solve this, we introduce the protocol, the first fully decentralized, collateralized, tokenized, exercisable, expirable options protocol in the Ethereum ecosystem.
 The protocol achieves the following, which fulfill the requirements for an American options:

 - Fully ERC20 compatible - allowing full composability